UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_002_users_add_course_comments_test_description.md

 45. Enter a comment on "Add a class comment" field.
 46. Click on "Send" icon.
 47. Clear the app storage
-48. Login as a student.
+48. Login to the app using the student username and password.
 49. Click on "Courses" tab.
 50. Click on the course name.
 51. Click on the assignment added by teacher.